This policy supersedes the previous versions of 1.2.B entitled “Data Management Guide”

 C. Data Trustee

 i.
 Ensuring and monitoring the accuracy, integrity, and privacy of Subject Data;

-ii. granting or denying access to the Subject Data;
+ii.
+Granting or denying access to the Subject Data;

-iii. performing regular audits to ensure approvals for access to Subject Data remain valid and appropriate.
+iii.
+Performing regular audits to ensure approvals for access to Subject Data remain valid and appropriate.

 Data Trustees are responsible for reviewing requests for access to Subject Data and responding within (3) business days.
 The required elements of an approval are described in Section [IV].
 Data Trustees should grant access to Subject Data only to individuals, Project developers or Project teams with a demonstrable legitimate administrative need for the Subject Data, in accordance with guidelines set by the Data Executive, and a plan for compliance with University policy and applicable law.
-The Data Trustee should provide access to only the minimum amount of Subject Data for minimum amount of time that is necessary to meet the requester’s needs.
+The Data Trustee should approve access to only the minimum amount of Subject Data for minimum amount of time that is necessary to meet the requester’s needs.
 If applicable to the technology, the Data Trustee may specify types of access (read-only, read-write).

 Data Trustees may create pre-approvals for certain roles to have access to data if they wish.
 Birthright privileges are authorizations given to individuals when their account is first created or assigned a specific affiliation (“student”, “faculty”, e.g.) as defined in the Identity and Access Management Policy.
 Access rights granted automatically when an individual is assigned a specific affiliation is an example of a pre-approval.
 Any constraints of the pre-approval should be clearly documented and communicated to the appropriate Data Custodian(s) and Information Security.
 These privileges should periodically be reviewed by Data Trustees and Information Security.